 Cerebral hypoxia occurs when there is not enough oxygen getting to the brain.
 The brain needs a constant supply of oxygen and nutrients to function.

-Cerebral hypoxia refers to the largest parts of the brain, called the cerebral hemispheres.
-However, the term is often used to refer to a lack of oxygen supply to the entire brain.
+Cerebral hypoxia affects the largest parts of the brain, called the cerebral hemispheres.
+However, the term is often used to refer to a lack of oxygen supply to any part of or all of the brain.

 In cerebral hypoxia, sometimes only the oxygen supply is interrupted.
 This can be caused by:

 - Breathing in smoke (smoke inhalation), such as during a fire

 - Diseases that prevent movement (paralysis) of the breathing muscles, such as amyotrophic lateral sclerosis (ALS)